Lipen/discrete-math-course/typst/hw4.typ

 Trurl and Klapaucius build a cataloging system for the Galactic Archives.
 They define predicates over the domain of _all software_: $O(x)$ means "$x$ is open-source", $B(x)$ means "$x$ is buggy", and $U(x,y)$ means "$x$ uses $y$."

-+ Translate into first-order logic:
+Translate into first-order logic:
-  - "Some open-source software is not buggy."
++ "Some open-source software is not buggy."
-  - "All buggy software uses some open-source software."
++ "All buggy software uses some open-source software."
-  - "There exists a piece of software that uses all open-source software."
++ "There exists a piece of software that uses all open-source software."

-+ For each formula:
-  - Construct a small finite model satisfying it.
+For each formula, construct a small finite model satisfying it.
-  - Which formula(s) require an existential witness that persists when the domain expands?

 == Problem 11: The Theorem-Printer's Corruption